0x5d/epsilon-web/README.md

 # epsilon-web
-A simple Angular app to calculate the machine epsilon.
+A simple Angular app to calculate the machine epsilon, for my Numerical Analysis course, ST0256.